Kan-E/Automate/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/Kan-E/Automate/blob/master/LICENSE.md)
 # automate

-`automate` is an easy-to-use R package for automated data visualization from count matrix files.
+`automate` is an easy-to-use R package for automated data visualization from count matrix files.<br>
-It has three simplified functions for the creation of barplot, boxplot, and error plot.
-The condition number is automatically recognized from the count matrix file and then the statical analysis is performed.
+It has three simplified functions for the creation of barplot, boxplot, and error plot. <br>
+The condition number is automatically recognized from the count matrix file and then the statical analysis is performed. <br>
 In the case of pairwise comparison, Welch's t-test is performed.
-In the case of multiple comparisons, the Tukey HSD test and Dunnett's test are performed.
+In the case of multiple comparisons, the Tukey HSD test and Dunnett's test are performed.<br>

 If you are a macOS user, automate can be combined with Automator, which is a visual scripting technology developed by Apple for automating application workflows.
 Once the setting of the folder action is complete, it will become a more useful tool.

 # Input file format
-Input file format must be excel file format (.xlsx) or CSV file format (.csv).
+Input file format must be excel file format (.xlsx) or CSV file format (.csv). <br>
-A1 cell in the excel sheet must be Row.names.
+A1 cell in the excel sheet must be __Row.names__. <br>
 The replication number is represented by the underbar.
-Do not use it for anything else.
+Do not use it for anything else. <br>
 <img width="890" alt="format example" src="https://user-images.githubusercontent.com/77435195/148402453-e87ce92e-fcf1-4d45-af72-e9d256366bfa.png">

 # Output example